tanyaweaver/python-dev-accelerator/source/assignments/day03/learning_journal_2.rst

       {% endfor %}
     {% endblock %}

+Notice that because of *caller-relative template lookup* we refer to the ``base.jinja2`` file without any directory reference.
+Both that file and this ``list.jinja2`` file are in the same location so a relative lookup only needs the filename.

 The template will loop over a set of ``entries``, showing each in an HTML5 ``<article/>`` tag.